 Applications are not restricted to a predetermined list of activities.
 They may, in principle, include proposals for a wide variety of activities and projects that will help improve the quality of provision at the applicant college.

-Feedback from the SCIF pilot suggests that the more effective SCIF projects focus attention on a limited range of improvement activities rather than taking a broad approach that may have less impact.
+Feedback from the SCIF pilot and lessons from round 1 suggest that the more effective SCIF projects focus attention on a limited range of improvement activities rather than taking a broad approach.

 While this list is not exhaustive, such activities might include: